-Hot Swapping the Switch Module (Switch 1600M only)
+Hot Swapping the Switch Module

-For the Switch 1600M, any of the HP ProCurve Switch Modules can be "hot swapped", that is installed or replaced while the switch is powered on.
-The procedures differ slightly, though between adding a new module to the empty slot or replacing the module with the same type, and exchanging the module with a different type.
+Any of the HP ProCurve Switch Modules can be "hot swapped", that is installed or replaced while the switch is powered on.
+The procedures differ slightly, though, between adding a new module to the empty slot or replacing the module with the same type, and exchanging the module with a different type.